COVESA/cdsp/cdsp/information-layer/db-router/README.md

-With [Database-Router](db-router/README.md) one can configure which database it shall connect to <em>(As this configuration capability is not yet implemented you can skip the configuration step, it's always choosen RealmDB for now)</em> .
+With this component one can configure which database it shall connect to <em>(As this configuration capability is not yet implemented you can skip the configuration step, it's always choosen RealmDB for now)</em> .

 ### Installation of DB-Router